 What we don’t: The REI Haul 12 above wins out in just about every way except price.

 If you’re on a budget and simply need a no-frills, portable cooler for day trips, the AO Coolers 24 Pack Canvas fits the bill.
-For $70, you get a compact and easy-to-shoulder design, functional zipper closure that runs the length of the cooler, and generous exterior pocket to stow an extra layer or valuables.
+For around $80 (and often less on Amazon), you get a compact and easy-to-shoulder design, functional zipper closure that runs the length of the cooler, and generous exterior pocket to stow an extra layer or valuables.
 Don’t expect multi-day ice retention (AO advertises a 24-hour maximum) or huge capacity (up to 24 cans) as many competitors.
 But for short solo adventures to the beach or park, the AO may be all that you need.

 See the AO Coolers 24 Pack Canvas